 How much time do we waste trying to influence the actions of others around us?
-How much pain do we bring to ourselves trying to make others happy – when deep down we know it is an impossible task.
-We have too many of our own faults to work on.
-When we stop trying to fix others and realise how much work we have to do on our own selves, we become responsible.
-It is also bloody scary.
-Aurelius tells us that all these answers, however are already are inside us: if only we paused to listen.
+How much pain do we bring to ourselves trying to make others happy?
+Deep down we know it is an impossible task.
+Also, we have too many of our own faults to work on.
+When we stop trying to fix others and focus on ourselves, we become responsible.
+Aurelius tells us that all the answers to our worries and concerns are already are inside us: if only we paused to listen.

 Nowhere you can go is more peaceful, more free of interruptions, than your own soul.
 Retreat to consult your own soul and then return to face what awaits you.